radiantlogic-v8/documentation-new/documentation/configuration/data-sources/schemas.md

 1. Click OK.
 1. Repeat steps 3-6 to add all objects.
 1. Expand below *Tables* to see the new object.
 Right-click on the object and choose **Add New Attribute**.
-2. Repeat step 8 to add all attributes.
+1. Repeat step 8 to add all attributes.
+1. Repeat steps 8 & 9 for all objects.

 ## Managing Schemas